pykong/Borg-DQN/README.md

 In the following, there is a short overview of each component of the application.

-### Game container
+### Game Container

 The game container encapsulates an Atari Pong environment (OpenAI gym) and a double deep Q-network agent (using PyTorch).
 The code is adapted from [MERLIn](https://github.com/pykong/merlin), an earlier reinforcement learning project by the author.

-### Replay memory
+### Replay Memory

+The shared replay memory employs Redis to hold game transitions.
+Redis is not only performant but also allows storing the transitions as serialized protobuf messages, due to its byte-safe characteristics.

+### Memory Monitor

+The memory monitor is a Python microservice that periodically polls the Redis shared memory for transition count and memory usage statistics and publishes those under a dedicated Kafka topic.

 ### Kafka

+[Apache Kafka](https://kafka.apache.org/) is a distributed streaming platform that excels in handling high-throughput, fault-tolerant messaging.
+In Borg-DQN, Kafka serves as the middleware that decouples the data-producing game environments from the consuming analytics pipeline, allowing for robust scalability and the flexibility to introduce additional consumers without architectural changes.
+Specifically, Kafka channels log into two distinct topics, 'training_log' and 'memory_monitoring', both serialized as JSON, ensuring structured and accessible data for any downstream systems.

-### ELK stack
+### ELK Stack

+The [ELK stack](https://www.elastic.co/de/elastic-stack), comprising Elasticsearch, Logstash, and Kibana, serves as a battle-tested trio for managing, processing, and visualizing data in real-time, making it ideal for observing training progress and replay memory growth in Borg-DQN.
+Elasticsearch acts as a search and analytics engine with robust database characteristics, allowing for quick retrieval and analysis of large datasets.
+Logstash seamlessly ingests data from Kafka through a declarative pipeline configuration, eliminating the need for custom code.
+Kibana leverages this integration to provide a user-customizable dashboard, all components being from Elastic, ensuring compatibility and stability.

 ## Gettings Started

 ### Requirements

-The execution of Borg-DQN requires a working installation of `Docker`, as well as the `nvidia-container-toolkit` to pass through CUDA-acceleration to the container instances.
+The execution of Borg-DQN requires a working installation of `Docker`, as well as the `nvidia-container-toolkit` to pass through CUDA-acceleration to the game container instances.
 Refer to the respective documentation for installation instructions:

 - [Install Docker Engine](https://docs.docker.com/engine/install/)
 - [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)